AI-genome/academic/_news/announcement_14.md

 related_posts: false
 ---

-Excited to join the Center of Precision Psychiatry at Uinveristy of Oslo to work on machine learning and statistical methods for human genetics 😄.
+Excited to join the Center of Precision Psychiatry at Uinveristy of Oslo to work on machine learning and statistical methods for human genetics :sparkles: :sparkles: :sparkles: .